DevExpress-Examples/obsolete-how-to-highlight-a-text-fragment-in-an-editor-e1777/Readme.md

 This example is obsolete.
-Handle the [CustomHighlightText](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.TextEdit.CustomHighlightText) event to highlight or custom paint strings within the control's text.
+Handle the [CustomHighlightText](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.TextEdit.CustomHighlightText) event to highlight or custom paint strings within a TextEdit (or its descendant).